Erfaniaa/financial-dataset-generator/README.md

 ## Config

-To define the strategy, you can:
+For the configuration, you can:

 - Change `config.py` constants.
 - Define new indicators in `indicators.py`.